-"West Nile Virus positive cases are on the rise in our community.
-We must be proactive to prevent mosquito bites by following the four Ds: Deet, Dress, Drain, and Dusk to Dawn", said Dr. Philip Huang, Director of DCHHS.
+"We need to remain vigilant to prevent mosquito bites that cause the West Nile Virus.
+As people are getting outside more, remember the four Ds: DEET, Dress, Drain, and Dusk to Dawn", said Dr. Philip Huang, Director of DCHHS.

 - DEET: Whenever outside, use insect repellents that have the active ingredient DEET or other EPAregistered repellents and always follow label instructions. - DRESS: Wear long, loose, and light-colored clothing outside. - DRAIN: Drain or treat all standing water in and around your home or workplace where mosquitoes could lay eggs. - DUSK to DAWN: Limit your time outdoors during dusk to dawn when mosquitoes are most active.